Wojtek197/InsertRecruitmentTask/README.md

 - SQLite Studio: 3.3.3

-# HowToRunThisProject
+# How to run this project
 1. Clone this repository
-2. In the main folder use command prompt and run ``` task-env\scripts\activate ``` - this command run Python and Django environment
+2. In the main folder use command prompt and run ``` task-env\scripts\activate ``` - this command runs Python and Django environment
 3. ```cd InsertRecruitmentTaskAPI``` and run ```python manage.py runserver``` - this command will start the server
 4. Open SQLLiteStudio, choose option "Add a database" and check file db.sqlite3 from InsertRecruitmentTaskAPI folder
 5. ```cd ui/InsertAngularProject``` and run ```npm install```